Facets and facet subgraphs of symmetric edge polytopes: Facets, faces, and associated subgraphs

-Note that the connectedness condition in \Cref{thm: facets are max bipartite} is important as disconnected face subgraphs may not be maximal bipartite subgraph of their associated induced subgraphs.
+The connectedness condition in \Cref{thm: facets are max bipartite} is important as disconnected face subgraphs may not be maximal bipartite subgraph of their associated induced subgraphs.
 For example, \Cref{fig: nonmaximal face subgraph} shows a face subgraph associated with the 4-cycle $G = C_4$, which is not a maximal bipartite subgraph of its associated induced subgraph $G[\{1,2,3,4\}] = G$.
-Nonetheless, the argument employed in the above proof still applies to individual connected components of a face subgraph.
-From this observation we can derive the following generalization to \Cref{thm: facets are max bipartite}.
+Nonetheless, the argument still applies to individual connected components of a face subgraph.
+From this observation we can derive the following generalization.

-\begin{corollary} Let $G$ be a connected graph, and let $F$ be a face of $\adjp_G$.
+\begin{corollary} Let $F$ be a face of $\adjp_G$.
 Then each connected component $H$ of $G_F$ is a maximal bipartite subgraph of $G[\nodes(H)]$.

 \end{corollary}